alphagov/govuk-puppet/development-vm/README.md

 Your pull request from earlier will hopefully have been merged by now.
 It's time to test your access to servers via SSH.

+> If you're not in the office right now, you'll need to be connected to the Aviation House VPN for SSH access to Integration.

 While the applications are available directly via the public internet, SSH access to the environment is via a ‘jumpbox’.
 You’ll need to configure your machine to use this jumpbox, using this example SSH config file:

 ```